1) What are Clockwork Critters ™?

 Yep.
 Bubo the owl from “Clash of the Titans”.
 Our most common request.
 While the Professor has the technical and artistic know-how to construct a screen-accurate animatronic owl entirely from scratch, it would take several months and the price would be prohibitive.
 However, if you’re just looking for an owl Critter, we do (occasionally; see note 12) have them available.

-Matryoshka Anya Bashkirov (or just Anya) is our new traveling companion (Doug the T-Rex prefers to stay home these days).
-She will be at any show where there is room for her table.
-We have no plans to offer either her or a similarly-sized horse for sale, but a custom order may be possible.
-We have no problem with people taking photographs – and she loves having her picture taken – but would (politely) ask that if you post them on social media that you tag Dark Rain Design.
+We have no plans to offer either style for sale as a stock item, but will do custom orders.
+We have no problem with people taking photographs of the large Critters- and they love having their pictures taken – but would (politely) ask that if you post them on social media that you tag Dark Rain Design.

 “Clockwork Critters” and the Clockwork Critters logo are trademarks of Dark Rain Design, LLC.